a-romald/Docker-domainname-phpfpmsite/README.md

 Init project:

-Install docker, then type in the root of the project:
+Install docker and docker-compose, then type in the root of the project:

     docker-compose up -d